fatwoof/fatwoof.github.io/README.md

 > Facebook is great and all, but half my friends don't have one for whatever reason.
 With Discord, I don't have to comporomise my privacy/security to participate in the disc golf community.

-# Join the community today!
+# Interested in Joing?
-Joining the community is as easy as ordering take-out or signing up for a tournament.
+Joining the community is as easy as ordering take-out or signing up for a tournament, except it's **completely free**.

-### Here's How
-Follow these three steps and you'll arrive in no time.
+### Follow these three steps

 1. Create a Discord account by [registering here](https://discord.com/register){:target="_blank" rel="noopener"}, if you don't already have one. _The link opens to https://discord.com/register._
 2. Login to your new account using Discord's mobile app, desktop app, or any web browser.
-You'll use your account email and the password you set.
+You'll use the email and the password you set to login.
-3. Open [our community's invite link](https://discord.gg/DdHFhU4K5W){:target="_blank" rel="noopener"}. _Invite code is DdHFhU4K5W_
+3. Open [our community's invite link](https://discord.gg/DdHFhU4K5W){:target="_blank" rel="noopener"}.

+_If you need it, the link is https://discord.gg/DdHFhU4K5W, and the invite code is DdHFhU4K5W_